spookyGh0st/beatwalls/docs/guide/README.md

 :::

 Now open Beatsaber and reload with ctrl r.
-Start your map and you should see the Wallstructure appearing timed to beat 10
+Start your map, and you should see the Wallstructure appearing timed to beat 10

 ::: warning Timing
 Beatwalls automatically makes sure your Wallstructures __apear__ and not zoom past you at the specific beat.